-Man Arrested on Suspicion of Launching Firework at Huntington Park Police Department Officers
+Man Arrested After Launching Firework at Huntington Park Officers Following Mexico’s World Cup Win: Police

 Pablo Figueroa, who was in the area watching the World Cup, said the man's actions were dangerous but he understood why.

-"People get in the moment and anything could happen ... like I could have done it."
+"People get in the moment and anything could happen ... like, I could have done it," Figueroa said.